MuhammadAsifJawad/WhatsappMsg-Bomber/README.md

 # WhatsappWeb-Bomber
 Whatsapp Message Bomber send unlimited message at a time just send specific message to Bomber.
 ## What is WhatsappWeb-Bomber?
-WhatsappWeb-Bomber is use whatsapp web technology.It is a way where you can make your WhatsApp account as a whatsapp Bomber.<br>
+WhatsappWeb-Bomber is use whatsapp web technology.It is a way where you can make your WhatsApp account as a whatsapp Message Bomber.<br>
 just sending this type of message from other account on it.
 ```
 type: Bomb